hariroshan/elixir-erlang-system-design/README.md

 - ETS table needs to be managed manually by the process (i.e. creation and deletion of objects) Since it is not garbase collected as well.

-- Even though you can create as many processes as you want, shutting down idle and unused processes saves memory and cpu.
-Use shutdown option in GenServer to auto shutdown when idle.

-    ```elixir

-    defmodule Example.Server do
-      use GenServer, shutdown: 900_000 # 15 mins

-    ```
 - To achieve high performance, Send only the data the process needs rather than sending the whole struct as message.
     ```elixir